top of page

 _

-(b.
-Chicago, IL) Dr. Artel Great is an American artist, Independent Spirit Award-nominated filmmaker, Black cinema scholar, and a leading authority on race and popular culture, bridging the gap at the intersections of cinema and social justice.
+Dr. Artel Great is an American writer, Independent Spirit Award-nominated filmmaker, Black cinema scholar, and leading authority on race and popular culture.
+His insightful contributions bridge the gap between Black thought traditions, film, television, and social justice.

-Dr. Great is the first Black valedictorian at UCLA Film School, where he graduated summa cum laude and holds both his B.A. and M.A. degrees.
-He later earned his Ph.D. at New York University, Tisch School of the Arts.
+He earned his PhD from New York University, and he is the first Black valedictorian at UCLA Film School (TFT), where he graduated summa cum laude and holds his BA and MA degrees.

 bottom of page